 Internal Linking With Blog Posts

-Your homepage will always be the number one place to try to rank for because this is your central hub.
+Your homepage will always be the number one place to try to rank because this is your central hub.
 Plus, by its very nature, the home page naturally builds internal links.

 But the limit doesn’t stop there.